SettleMint

 disabledAtWhen the trigger was disabled, or null while it is still active.

-totalConversionsNumber of conversions executed against the trigger.
+totalConversionsNumber of conversions executed using this trigger.

 Query controls